prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 Using Claymore Zcash AMD GPU miner 12.4, this card's hash rate is sitting at around 295 H/s.

+This is the fastest card in AMD's 500 series.

 Benchmark results:

 – Decred (DCR): 1.220 GHS